StannisZhou/mixed_hmc/README.md

 # Introduction

-This repo contains code for reproducing the results in the paper **Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables**.
+This repo contains code for reproducing the results in the paper [**Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables**](https://arxiv.org/abs/1909.04852) at *Neural Information Processing Systems (NeurIPS) 2020*.

 # Setting up the environment